MerginMaps/docs/src/server/upgrade/index.md

     ```

 <MigrationType type="EE" />
+Update image to `2024.2.1` and perform the migration:

 1. Start up your docker containers
     ```bash
     $ docker-compose -f docker-compose.yml up # or similarly, based on your deployment